 Basic Concept of HashMap

-Firstly, I need to clarify a common misconception among beginners.
+First, I need to clarify a common conceptual mistake made by beginners.

-Are hash tables and what we commonly refer to as Maps (key-value mappings) the same thing?
-No, they are not.
+Are hash tables the same as what we commonly refer to as Maps (key-value mappings)?
+No.

-This can be clearly explained using Java.
+This is clear when explained using Java.
 Map

 is a Java interface that only declares several methods without providing specific implementations: